Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script switches the current user to the user betty
+this script switches the current user to the user betty: su betty Script to prints the effective username of the current user: id -un